fangfufu/Linux-Fake-Background-Webcam/README.md

     --hologram            Add a hologram effect

 ### bodypix/app.js
-If under/over-segmentation occurs, you can tweak ``segmentationThreshold``e.
+If under/over-segmentation occurs, you can tweak ``segmentationThreshold``.
 To make the network run faster, you can change ``internalResolution``, however this will reduce segmentation accuracy.